bensonchoyintuitas/intuitas_knowledgebase/docs/README.md

 Our approach is guided by nine foundational principles that ensure transparency in decision-making, effective trade-off evaluation, and strategic alignment.

-Readers should consider the priority and implication of these principles alongside any existing principles applicable withing their organisation.
+Readers should consider the priority and implication of these principles alongside any existing principles applicable within their organisation.

 <br>